 In situations in which the while loop is being used to process repeating child instances (maxOccurences is unbounded) in an XML message, the BPEL activities in the while loop have to be designed keeping the possibility of large number of iterations in mind.
-For example, having 50 activities to process a single instance in a while loop will suddenly result in creation of 5000 activities at run time when an instance document having 100 repeating instances is processed.
+For example, having 50 activities to process a single instance in a while loop suddenly results in creation of 5000 activities at runtime when an instance document having 100 repeating instances is processed.

 <scope name="Scope_1"> <variables> <variable name="Invoke_CallprocessBillingMove_InputVariable" messageType= "sordmovsubabcs:ProcessFulfillmentOrderBillingBRMCommsMoveAddSubProcessRequest Message"/> <variable name="Invoke_CallprocessBillingMove_OutputVariable" messageType= "sordmovsubabcs:ProcessFulfillmentOrderBillingBRMCommsMoveAddSubProcessResponse Message"/> </variables> <sequence name="Sequence_MoveAdd_SubProcess"> <assign name="Assign_Variable_Invoke_CallMoveAdd"> <copy> <from variable="inputSubProcess" query="/sordsubebo:ProcessFulfillmentOrderBillingBRMCommsSubprocessMessage"/> <to variable="Invoke_CallprocessBillingMove_InputVariable" part="payload" query="/sordsubebo:ProcessFulfillmentOrderBillingBRMCommsSubprocessMessage"/> </copy> </assign> <invoke name="Invoke_CallMove-Add_Subprocess" partnerLink="ProcessFulfillmentOrderBillingBRMCommsMoveAddSubProcess" portType="sordmovsubabcs:ProcessFulfillmentOrderBillingBRMCommsMoveAddSubProcess" operation="processBillingMove" inputVariable="Invoke_CallprocessBillingMove_ InputVariable" outputVariable="Invoke_CallprocessBillingMove_ OutputVariable"/> </sequence> </scope>